geky/ramcrc32bd/README.md

-The extra $x^{|P|}$ multiplications represent shifting the message to make space for the CRC, and gives us what's called a ["systematic code"][systematic-code].
+The extra $x^{|P|}$ multiplications represent shifting the message to make space for the CRC, and gives us what's called a ["systematic code"][w-systematic-code].
 Alternatively we could actually multiply the message with our polynomial to get valid codewords, but that would just make interacting with the message more annoying without much benefit...